1. Framework Architecture

 The primary data containers in ARMI

-Review the data model Tutorials section for examples exploring a populated instance of the Reactor model.
+Review the data model Tutorials section for examples exploring a populated instance of the Reactor data model.

 1.1.1.
 Finding objects in a model